nicoarbio/nicoarbio/README.md

 My main stack is JAVA (with SQL and GIT), and I'm currently working as a Software Developer at [Despegar](https://www.despegar.com).

-I have worked migrating [jPos Framework](https://github.com/jpos) projects from version 1 to version 2.
+I worked migrating [jPos Framework](https://github.com/jpos) projects from version 1 to version 2.

 I am currently learning:
 - Flutter